StefanoRosarin/Math-notes/README.md

 Details of the folders:

-- `Higher Categories`: Notes from a three-lecture mini-course I gave on higher category theory as part of the course "Applications of Category Theory" at the University of Genoa (2025–2026).
+- `Three lectures on Higher Categories`: Notes from a three-lectures mini-course I gave on higher category theory as part of the course "Applications of Category Theory" at the University of Genoa (2025–2026).

 -